Uniform Motion Calendar

 All communications with the Court must be IN WRITING, filed with the Clerk, and COPIES FURNISHED TO ALL PARTIES AND/OR THEIR COUNSEL.
 Be sure to include the case number, your address and current telephone number, proper documentation and the correspondence or documents to be dispersed properly, and if the case is scheduled for a hearing or trial, include the date and time of the hearing or trial.

 In accordance with Administrative Order 3.206, the original EMERGENCY MOTIONS must be FILED WITH THE CLERK'S OFFICE.
 The Clerk will bring the motion up to the Judge and the Judge will determine if the motion is a true emergency.
 Then the Judicial Assistant will set the matter for a hearing.
-It is of great importance to include your contact information on all Motions.
+It is of great importance to include your contact information (including a current telephone number) on all Emergency Motions.

 Questions and Advice